admire-eurohpc/GekkoFS/README.md

 The number of replicas should go from 0 to the number of servers-1.
 The replication environment variable can be set up for each client, independently.

+### Erasure codes
+The user can enable resilience with erasure codes with -DGKFS_ENABLE_EC Using `LIBGKFS_NUM_REPL=<num repl>`, the user can define the number of EC servers.
+The total servers available for data will be -> total servervs - num_repl

 ## Acknowledgment

 This software was partially supported by the EC H2020 funded NEXTGenIO project (Project ID: 671951, www.nextgenio.eu).